 To take part in this course, you'll need to install a number of programs.
 They are all free to use.

 Install the Java 8 Development Kit.
 Note that the JRE which users sometimes already have installed is not enough.
 The difference between the JRE and the JDK is that the JRE lets you run Java programs, while the JDK comes with a compiler and lots of documentation for programmers, allowing you to create Java programs.
-Also note that the simulation is not compatible with Java 9 yet, which was released after the course has started.
+Also note that the simulation is not compatible with Java 9 or 10.
+It has to be Java 8.

 Install Source Tree.
-If you have a Google account, you can authenticate with that one.
 When asked for connecting with a Git account, provide your Github account and clone your team repository (e.g. "team003").
+This of course only works after you have provided me with your Git user name, I invited you to your team's repository, and you have accepted the invitation.
 You can also clone your repository manually after the installation completed.
-The repository URL looks like https://github.com/meisser/team000.git, depending on your team number.
+The repository URL looks like https://email@example.com/meisser/team10X.git, depending on your git username and team number.
 If you cannot access this URL with a web browser, try to login at github.com and visit the page again.
 If that does not work, something went wrong and you should contact me.

 Once you have made some changes (more about that in a minute), you can either discard them or upload them to your own repository named origin.
 To do so, commit the changes and push them to origin as shown above.
 It is highly recommended to always pull the latest changes from origin before you do anything in order to avoid conflicts with your teammate.
 Also do this before pulling from upstream in case your teammate already did so.

 To check whether your changes have been properly uploaded, you can browse your repository in the web.
 Once the changes are there, the simulation server will pick them up and update the simulation.

 Install the latest version of eclipse, choose "Eclipse IDE for Java Developers" when asked.